Many French Canadians eat tourtière during the Christmas season, a traditional spiced meat pie with a flaky crust.

-With your hands, mix the ground pork and beef together in a bowl.
-Add the fried onions.
-Return the meat and onions to the frypan and cook for another 10 minutes, chopping up the meat as it cooks.
+Mix the ground pork and beef together in a bowl with your hands.
+Add the fried onions, then return the meat and onions to the fry pan and cook for another 10 minutes, chopping up the meat as it cooks.

-Add the remaining ingredients to the meat (broth, mashed potatoes and spices), and mix together.
-Reduce the heat to medium-low, cover, and simmer for about 30 minutes, stirring occasionally, until most of the liquid is absorbed.
+Add the broth, mashed potatoes and spices to the meat, mix well, then cook over medium-low heat with the lid ajar, for 30-40 minutes, stirring occasionally, until most of the liquid is absorbed.

 Remove from heat.
 Taste the meat mixture and add more salt, pepper or spices if needed.
 Cool in the fridge for about 2 hours, until completely chilled.